stanly3690/HotSpotAnalysis_Plugin/readme.md

 #HotSpot Analysis plugin
-A QGIS Plugin geospatial analysis tool to perform Hot and Cold spot Analysis.
+A QGIS Plugin to perform Hotspot analysis.
 The plugin generates a shapefile which includes the Z-scores and p-values (Getis-Ord Gi*) computed from a points shapefile using feature coordinates and a correspondent numerical attribute.

 Further Information: https://peerj.com/preprints/2204/